kyclark/gitbook-metagenomics/file_handling.md

     22 	}
 ```

 Line 9 is pretty cryptic and needs to be explained.
 First off, when parsing tab-delimited files, it's difficult to pass in a non-printable character on the command line.
-Passing an *actual* tab (by hitting the <Tab> key) doesn't work, and most people wouldn't know to enter:
+Passing an *actual* tab (by hitting the "Tab" key) doesn't work, and most people wouldn't know to enter:

 ```
 ./parser3.pl6 --sep=$(\t) ...